William Shipway

 William Charles Shipway (2 September 1862 – 28 June 1925) was an Australian politician.

-Born in Braidwood to Joshua Shipway and Mary Downey, he attended school in Yass and Sydney and was articled as a solicitor, being admitted in 1890.
+Born in Braidwood to Joshua Shipway and Mary Downey, he attended school in Yass and Sydney and was articled as a solicitor, admitted in 1890.
 He had served in Sudan with the New South Wales Infantry Regiment in 1885.
-From 1894 to 1895 he was the Free Trade member for Paddington in the New South Wales Legislative Assembly.
-He married Mabel Adeline Bull on 15 September 1897 at Liverpool, with whom he had four children.
+From 1894 to 1895, he was the Free Trade member for Paddington in the New South Wales Legislative Assembly.
+He married Mabel Adeline Bull on 15 September 1897 in Liverpool, with whom he had four children.
 Shipway died in Mosman in 1925.